jasdeepkhalsa/jstranslator/README.md

 	}

 ### To Do ###
-* Use [esprima.js](http://esprima.org/) for wider code coverage and more accurate translations
+* Switch to using [esprima.js](http://esprima.org/) for wider code coverage and more accurate translations
+* Add in support for more complex coding scenarios e.g. prototypal inheritance, anonymous functions, asyncronous functions, callbacks etc.
-* Add in support for multiple, custom translations
+* Add in support for plugging in multiple, custom translations (e.g. JavaScript to US English, JavaScript to French - cool idea huh?)
-* Use popular libraries such as `jQuery`, `Backbone.js` to use as a litmus test
+* Use popular libraries such as `jQuery`, `Backbone.js` as a litmus test

 ### Author & Version ###
 v0.0.1 (pre-Alpha) by Jasdeep Khalsa.
 Not for production use.